ayushkumar6669/shopping_backend/README.md

 ## Create Product (POST /api/products)

-This API allows authenticated users to create a new product by providing a name, description, and price.
+This API allows authenticated users to create a new product by providing a name, description, price and quantity.

 ### Request
 - Method: POST